abdulrhmanAlfiky/flairstechTask/README.md

 ### in this document i will mention the Project structure for Web and API Projects

 ### -WEB UI Project
-this project aims to automate the creation of goal in success factors website and add an achievement and link it with the crated goal mentioned
+this project aims to automate the functionality of admin tab page in OrangeHRM website

 #### Design pattern used:-
 - i'm using two patterns in my project (**Page object model pattern** & **Singelton design pattern**)